 An LMS is likely sounding pretty darn good right now.
 But how do you choose the right one?

 Like with anything, each LMS has its strengths and weaknesses.
 And of course, there are other factors to consider in addition to platform features.
-We recommend the following:
+Here's what to look for in an LMS:

 Do you need to deliver basic compliance training to a small number of employees?
 Are you on a budget?
 You might be able to get by with a bare bones LMS.